Mangapurua Track (Bridge to Nowhere)

 The Mangapurua Track is made up of remote, rough-and-ready 4WD track and backcountry singletrack, much of which is on papa clay – smooth, fast and flowing when dry, but super-slippery in the wet.
 The majority of the riding is not especially technical but there are steep drop-offs to the side in some places

 The track also sidles around a series of bluffs with precipitous drop-offs and rock-fall hazards.
 Riders should take extra care on these sections, as signposted.

-These factors makes it a Grade 4 (advanced trail best suited to experienced mountain bikers, rain or shine.)
+These factors make it a Grade 3 (intermediate trail suited to experienced mountain bikers, rain or shine.)